 Social Media has now become the norm when it comes to social interaction.
-Along with this trend to interact via a social channel came the shift in shortening words, creating trending topics and talking with cartoon faces.
-Social Media Marketing as a professional discipline has had to embrace this change and get the older generation of business owners to understand and get behind digital strategies that embrace not only the platforms and the people that use them, but also their communication patterns.
+Along with this notion to interact via a social channel came the shift in shortening words in the form of social media abbreviations and creating trending topics.
+Social Media Marketing as a professional discipline has had to embrace this change and get the previous generations of business owners to understand and get behind digital strategies that embrace not only the platforms and the people that use them but also their communication patterns.

 Social Media Terms and Abbreviations